10 preparatory steps for crafting your masterpiece poem

 After over a week’s time, my Facebook audience had actually started developing an interest in reading my posts and more than myself, they were looking forward to the poems.
 That, in fact, kept me going and helped me push through the dry days.

 But least did I know then that there wasn’t actually any necessity to create a masterpiece every day.
 The point was to be consistent, explore, experiment, learn and get your idea out.
 Something that I didn’t know as a first-time entrant into the challenge.
 But that year, that challenge laid a strong foundation for what was to come in the years after.

-Surprisingly, I also got to win the month’s challenge writing 30 poems in 30 days for the prompts shared by Bullock Cart Poetry with a few of my poems making to the “poem of the day”.
+Surprisingly, I also got to win the month’s challenge of writing 30 poems in 30 days for the prompts shared by Bullock Cart Poetry with a few of my poems making it to the “poem of the day”.

 I couldn’t continue to write for PPS simultaneously and I just attempted for the first 6 days and one of my very short poems (written just in 2 mins right before getting off to sleep) got selected for the “poem of the day”.

 With the high and experience that the challenge gave, I continued taking NaPoWriMo challenges since then, only that I kept the poems to myself and was not pushing to do 30 poems in a month’s time.
 Rather, I took the prompts, created over days.